 There is lots of data we all use every day, and it is not part of the web.
 I can see my bank statements on the web, and my photographs, and I can see my appointments in a calendar.
 Open Publishing Distribution System.
 Blog Onyme.
 Semantic Web Standards.
 Le Web de données : perspectives pour les métiers de l'information documentation.
 Web Ontology Language OWL / W3C Semantic Web Activity.
 RDF - Semantic Web Standards.
 Overview RDF is a standard model for data interchange on the Web.

 RDF has features that facilitate data merging even if the underlying schemas differ, and it specifically supports the evolution of schemas over time without requiring all the data consumers to be changed.
 RDF extends the linking structure of the Web to use URIs to name the relationship between things as well as the two ends of the link (this is usually referred to as a “triple”).
 Using this simple model, it allows structured and semi-structured data to be mixed, exposed, and shared across different applications.
 This linking structure forms a directed, labeled graph, where the edges represent the named link between two resources, represented by the graph nodes.
-Ontology (information science) In computer science and information science, an ontology formally represents knowledge as a set of concepts within a domain, using a shared vocabulary to denote the types, properties and interrelationships of those concepts.
+Ontology (information science) In computer science and information science, an ontology formally represents knowledge as a hierarchy of concepts within a domain, using a shared vocabulary to denote the types, properties and interrelationships of those concepts.
 Ontologies are the structural frameworks for organizing information and are used in artificial intelligence, the Semantic Web, systems engineering, software engineering, biomedical informatics, library science, enterprise bookmarking, and information architecture as a form of knowledge representation about the world or some part of it.

 The creation of domain ontologies is also fundamental to the definition and use of an enterprise architecture framework.
 The term ontology has its origin in philosophy and has been applied in many different ways.
 The word element onto- comes from the Greek ὤν, ὄντος, ("being", "that which is"), present participle of the verb εἰμί ("be").